 Page flipping can alleviate some of these items, but that's not available in mode 3.
 It is in mode 5, but that uses only a small portion of the screen, so gaming with only that looks awkward.
-As for mode 4, well, that's one of those places where you will really see what programming close to the hardware means.
-Mode 4 is 8bit, but writing to video-memory is limited to 16 or 32 bits at a time.
-And because this is such an important point, let me repeat that: writes to video-memory are limited to 16 or 32 bits!
-If you try to write byte by byte, like you would naively try to do in mode 4, you'd end up with unexpected results: both pixels in that particular halfword would be colored, not just one.
-You can't write one single pixel in mode 4; the only way to have a single-pixel resolution is to combine 2 adjacent pixels and write those, which costs a lot of extra time.
+As for mode 4, well, that's one of those places where you will really see what programming close to the hardware means: it doesn't allow you to write to VRAM in byte-sized chunks!
+The only way to have a single-pixel resolution is to combine 2 adjacent pixels and write those, which costs a lot of extra time.